The Importance of Physical Activity

 - The CMT Exercise Video Series Created by physiotherapist Rebekah Lee, the CMT Exercise Video Series focuses on functional improvement for those living with CMT.Read more ...

 - The Pilates Video Series Created by Lavinia Magliocco and Nadine Zimmerlund, the Pilates Video Series focuses on keeping the body strong and flexible with a greater sense of proprioception.Read more ...

 - Balance Walking for CMT The Balance Walking for CMT Video Series demonstrates how using balance walking poles can dramatically increase the confidence, fitness, and mobility of people living with CMT.
 The Benefits of Balance Walking by Dr. Joseph Gregory Stilwell, DPM, ...Read more ...

-- Physical Therapy and Exercise: Getting the Right Dose By Amy Warfield, PT, DPT, NCS Research tells us that exercise can be an amazing “medication.”
-But exercise, like medication, is only effective if it is right for a patient’s condition and dosed at the appropriate ...Read more ...
+- Physical Therapy and Exercise: Getting the Right Dose By Amy Warfield, PT, DPT Research tells us that exercise can be an amazing “medication.”
+But exercise, like medication, is only effective if it is right for a patient’s condition and dosed at the appropriate level.
+Because ...Read more ...